-Following on from A Spot of Tech Geekery: Tricky Technology/Web/Online Terms Made Easy, Part 1 (A to H) today’s article is going to walk you gently (in normal speak) through another 11 tech geekery terms.
+Following on from the A-Z of techy terms part 1 today’s article is going to walk you gently (in normal speak) through another 11 tech geekery terms.

 We’re covering everything from landing pages through to web servers and by the end of the article, you’ll be a whole lot more clued up about your website/technology/online jargon.

 - LANDING PAGE – as the title suggests, this is a page where your visitor first lands on your website – usually your homepage or a welcome page.
 You may also know it as a sales page, too.
 Let’s say, for example, you’re trying to encourage visitors to sign-up for a new online programme you’ve just launched.
 To get the information in front of potential buyers, you will direct them to a specific landing page (sales page) and keep your fingers crossed that they’ll click the ‘buy now’ button.

 - METADATA – usually included in web pages, metadata describes other data/information.
 Some metadata in a text document might tell you who the author is, when the document was created, a brief overview of the content, and its length.
 Much of the metadata is formed by metatags (see below) and takes the form of descriptions and keywords which are used to describe the content of a web page.
 It’s pretty important stuff because this is (partly) what the search engines use when deciding where to place your website in their search rankings and indexing.

 - METATAGS – these are special tags which store information about your web page but won’t be displayed to any of your web visitors.
 Tags can be keywords which are relevant to the content on the page (and again, are used by search engines to index web pages and websites).